kldarek/polbert/README.md

 # Polbert - Polish BERT
-Description here... intended uses & limitations, etc.
+Polish version of BERT language model is here!
+While this is still work in progress, I'm happy to share the first model, similar to a BERT-Base and trained on a large Polish corpus.
+If you'd like to contribute to this project, please reach out to me!

 ![PolBERT image](/img/polbert.png)

 ## Pre-training corpora

-Below is the list of corpora used along with the output of 'wc' command (counting lines, words and characters).
+Below is the list of corpora used along with the output of `wc` command (counting lines, words and characters).
 These corpora were divided into sentences with srxsegmenter (see references), concatenated and tokenized with HuggingFace BERT Tokenizer.

 | Tables        | Lines           | Words  | Characters  |
 | ------------- |--------------:| -----:| -----:|